ianmcgregor/webaudio-demo/README.md

 ### Panner Node

-Pan the audio across a 3D space (X, Y and Z).
+Pan the audio across 3D space (X, Y and Z).

 ### Filters (BiquadFilter Node)

 Apply filters to the sound (lowpass, highpass, bandpass, lowshelf, highshelf, peaking, notch, allpass) to cut or boost certain frequencies.

+### Microphone (MediaStreamSource)

+Creates an audio source from the users microphone via `getUserMedia` and visualises the waveform of the audio input.

+### Oscillator

+Creates an audio source from an oscillator supporting sine, square, sawtooth and triangle waveforms.

 ## Setup